 Steven is the creator and producer of Bring Receipts, a politics and pop culture podcast that launched in 2021, which he hosts alongside Brandi Collins-Dexter.
 He’s also the executive producer for Revolutionary Spirits, a 4-part history podcast on the life and martyrdom of Mexican revolutionary leader Francisco Madero.

 A native of Los Angeles, Steven grew up in an immigrant household at the height of anti-immigrant fervor in California.
-The propaganda campaign that fueled the passage of Proposition 187 in the mid-90s motivated Steven to seek out a career to challenge media bias and democratize communications for immigrants, people of color and other communities at the margins.
-He’s the co-founder of Radio Pocho, a DJ collective in Minneapolis, MN which seeks to reclaim cultural roots through music.
+The propaganda campaign that fueled the passage of Proposition 187 in the mid-90s motivated Steven to seek out a career to challenge media bias and democratize communications for people of color.